 6. Collect subscribers and push out newsletters

-Collecting newsletter subscribers is one of the best ways to promote your blog traffic.
-Having a list means you can send your subscribers’ emails to let them know when you publish new posts.
+Collecting newsletter subscribers is one of the best ways to increase blog traffic.
+Having a list means you can send your subscribers emails to let them know when you publish new posts.

 MailChimp is an excellent email marketing tool you can use to manage your email lists for free (up to 2,500 subscribers).

-To integrate MailChimp into your blog, I recommend using a premium plugin called Convert Plus.
-This plugin is a one time purchase and has similar features to other tools that you would normally pay more than $20/month for.
+To integrate MailChimp into your blog, we recommend using a premium plugin called Convert Plus.
+This plugin is a one-time purchase and has similar features to other tools that you would normally pay more than $20/month for.
 It’ll let you create beautiful subscription forms that you can add to your posts, widget bar, or even have as a pop-up.